There is a certain process to be followed in order to recover a Li Ion battery, and specific tools to be used along the way.

 5. Freeze the battery

-There are some scientificOpens in a new tab. findings that freezing the lithium battery improves safetyOpens in a new tab. and battery life.
+There are some scientific findings that freezing the lithium battery improves safety and battery life.

 For that purpose, put the battery in an airtight bag, then put the bag in a freezer for around 24 hours.
 Make sure the battery is completely protected from moisture, so it can’t get wet.